-- 1. The Constitution of the Republic of South Africa

-- 2. Labour Relations Act (Act 66 of 1996)

-- 3. Basic Conditions of Employment Act (Act 75 of 1997)

-- 4. Employment Equity Act (Act 55 of 1996)

-- 5. The Municipal Systems Act
+- 1. The Constitution of the Republic of South Africa; - 2.
+Labour Relations Act (Act 66 of 1996); - 3.
+Basic Conditions of Employment Act (Act 75 of 1997); - 4.
+Employment Equity Act (Act 55 of 1996) - 5.
+The Municipal Systems Act (Act No. 32 od 2000);

-3.12.6.
+3.12.5.
 Vacancy Rate.

-The vacancy rate for senior management is currently at 25% with only six (6) posts out of the eight (8) being filled.
-As outlined above, the process plan for the filling of Municipal Manager Position has been approved and will be filled in the 2019/2020 financial year.
+For 2020/2021 financial year the vacancy rate for senior management is currently at 25% with only six (6) posts out of the eight (8) being filled.
+The position of the Municipal Manager has been filled as at the 27th of January 2021, and is awaiting approval from the MEC.

-During the 2016/17 financial year, the Internal Audit unit found that the vacancy rate for other positions in the municipality was above the norm, at an average of 47%.
-This is largely as the result of the moratorium on positions that was in place during that period ending in 2017/18 for positions that were vacated by resignations, retirements, deaths, and medical boarding's.
-In the 2018/2019 financial year, the municipality struggled financially and a moratorium was placed on filling of vacant budgeted positions.
-In the 2019/2020 financial year vacancy rate is at 46%.
-This situation will only be improved following the implementation of the municipality's strategy on Municipal Transformation and Organisational Development which will include an analysis of the organisation with an intention to ensure that Council use the limited resources at its disposal.
-This will be done in conjunction with the Budget and Treasury Office to ensure that the organogram is budgeted on annual basis and departments have annual Human Resources Plans.

-Herewith is a process plan to review the organisational structure and reduce the high vacancy rate:
+In the 2019/2020 financial year, the vacancy rate for positions below senior managers was at 46%.
+This situation has not improved for the 2020/2021 financial year as the vacancy rate is still sitting at 46%.
+The situation will only be improved following the implementation of the municipality's strategy on Municipal Transformation and Organisational Development which will include an analysis of the organogram with an intention to ensure that Council uses the limited resources at its disposal.
+This will be done in conjunction with the Budget and Treasury Office to ensure that the vacant positions on the organogram are budgeted for on an annual basis, and that departments have annual Human Resource Plans that are in line with the priorities of the Integrated Development Plan.
+Below is a process plan to review the organizational structure and reduce the high vacancy rate for the 2020/2021 financial year.